2024 · 3,400 words · Kumkapı, İstanbul

 The Quiet Hour Before the Market Opens

-On the dark courtesy of an auction shed at four in the morning, where the ice arrives before the fish, and where two men have been arguing about the same bonito for a decade.
+On the dark courtesy of the mezat shed at four in the morning, where the ice arrives before the fish, where Memiş the weigher and Cengiz who buys for the Karaköy lokantas have been arguing about the same October bonito for a decade, and where the tiled floor still carries the faint smell of the bleach they use at midnight.
 I went expecting a piece on commerce.
-I came away with a piece on attention.
+I came away with a piece on attention, and on the way older men teach each other patience by pretending to argue about prices.

 "The lamps over the sorting tables throw a light that is neither kind nor unkind.
-It is the light of a place where decisions are made quickly by people who have known each other a long time."
+It is the light of a place where decisions are made quickly by people who have known each other a long time, and who have nothing more to prove to one another than the weight of one crate of fish."

 What the Nets Remember

-A week in a mending shed on a small cove.
-The vocabulary of knots in three coastal dialects, the weight of a wooden needle against a plastic one, and the question of whether a net, after enough repairs, becomes something other than what it began as.
+A week in İbrahim Usta's mending shed on the western cove of Bozcaada.
+The vocabulary of knots in three coastal dialects — the Ayvalık kaytan düğüm, the Karadeniz sarma, and the one the old man simply calls benim düğümüm, "my own" — the weight of a boxwood ağ iğnesi against a plastic one, and the question of whether a fanya net, after enough repairs, becomes something other than what it began as.
+The shed has a cat named Kömür who sleeps in a coil of discarded line and is, by common agreement, in charge.

 Olive Trees That Lean Toward the Sea

-A walking piece, inland from a small harbor, through a grove that a single family has kept for five generations.
-On inheritance, on the strange botany of trees that have grown up in steady wind, and on the question of what a place owes to the people who keep returning to it.
+A walking piece, inland from the small harbor at Özbek, through the Kırkağaç grove that the Karaman family has kept for five generations.
+On inheritance, on the strange botany of trees that have grown up in steady imbat, and on the question of what a place owes to the people who keep returning to it.
+I walked the lower terraces with Selma Karaman, who is seventy-three and who has pruned every tree on the property at least twice in her life.

 On Fog, and the Courtesy of Engines

-The unwritten rules by which small boats move through a crowded channel when the visibility collapses.
+The unwritten rules by which small boats move through a crowded channel when the visibility collapses — the long horn for a loaded vessel, the short doubled horn for a boat coming about, the old Rumelikavağı habit of tapping a wrench on the cleat three times when passing astern of another hull.
 How captains signal without speaking.
-What the newer boats lose by being too quiet.
-A short essay, written in a single afternoon, after a passage I will not soon forget.
+What the newer GRP boats lose by being too quiet.
+A short essay, written in a single afternoon, after a passage between Tarabya and Beykoz I will not soon forget.

 The Man Who Counted Gulls

-For forty-one years, a retired schoolteacher walked the same stretch of breakwater each morning and wrote down the number of gulls he could see.
+For forty-one years, a retired schoolteacher named Fethi Bey walked the same stretch of the Karadeniz Ereğli breakwater each morning and wrote down the number of gulls he could see, in a series of squared notebooks he kept in a biscuit tin.
 I spent three days with him in his last summer.
+His daughter, with great generosity, has allowed me to photograph a single page of the 1987 book.
 This is not, in the end, a piece about birds.

 A Shelf for the Slow Winter

 Seven books I keep within reach when the boats come in early and the shed doors stay shut.
-A fisheries report from the 1930s, a pocket book of Black Sea weather lore, a novel about a ferry pilot, and four others — with notes on why each has earned its place.
+Hasan Refik's 1934 Marmara Balıkçılığı Raporu; Rıza Bey's pocket book of Karadeniz weather lore; a 1971 novel by Orhan Kemalettin about a Haliç ferry pilot whose route was cancelled in the middle of his shift; a bilingual edition of Seferis; a ministry pamphlet on harbor hygiene that I love for the wrong reasons; and two others — with notes on why each has earned its place near the kettle.